Price transparency could improve the effectiveness of the vaccination campaign

 Niccolò Caranti/Wikimedia, CC BY-SA

-The efficiency to which Spence refers is a criterion applied by a fictional "benevolent" institution that defends the general interest of economic agents, consumers as well as entrepreneurs.
-The objective of this institution is therefore to achieve the greatest possible social benefit.
-In terms of protection against a pandemic, such an institution could be the World Health Organization if it had the authority to regulate the production and distribution of vaccines worldwide.
+The efficiency to which Spence refers is a criterion to which a hypothetical “benevolent” institution—one that defends the common interest of economic agents, including both consumers and entrepreneurs—adheres.
+The goal of this institution is therefore to achieve the greatest possible social benefit.
+With regard to protection against a pandemic, such an institution could be the World Health Organization if it had the authority to regulate the production and distribution of vaccines worldwide.

-In contrast, the logic of the company is to maximize its profit by extracting as much money as possible from its customers.
-By comparing this logic to that of the benevolent institution, Spence identifies deviations that highlight the inefficiency of the company.
+By contrast, the logic of a business is to maximize its profits by extracting as much money as possible from its customers.
+By comparing this logic to that of a benevolent institution, Spence identifies discrepancies that highlight the inefficiency of the business.

-In summary, we cannot rely on market mechanisms alone to allocate vaccines efficiently among purchasing countries.
-These countries cannot rely on the illusory goodwill of pharmaceutical companies.
-Rather than treating protection against the virus as a commodity, they would do better to consider it for what it fundamentally is: a public good.The Conversation
+In short, we cannot rely solely on market mechanisms to allocate vaccines effectively among purchasing countries.
+These countries cannot count on the illusory goodwill of pharmaceutical companies.
+Rather than treating protection against the virus as a commodity, they would do better to view it for what it fundamentally is: a public good.The Conversation

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.